HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 02/21 15:57:29.429 WARN [pool-1-thread-1066] (Heartbeat.java:416) -datasource 5 192.168.200.52:331001_3310_ms heartbeat failed and will be no longer used.
 ```

-- In case of Switching Rule configured, there will be no Switch, and the compute node will record log：
+- In case of Switching Rule configured, there will be no Switch, and the compute node will record log:

 WARN [pool-1-thread-177] (?:?) -datanode id failover failed due to found no backup information